astropy/astropy/docs/constants/index.rst

     <ScienceState astronomical_constants: 'iau2012'>
     >>> astronomical_constants.get()  # doctest: +SKIP
     'iau2012'

+..
+The doctest should not be skipped, ideally.
+See https://github.com/astropy/astropy/issues/8781

 If either `astropy.constants` or `astropy.units` have already been imported, a ``RuntimeError`` will be raised.